top of page

 * * *

 Right out of the gate this album tells you it means business.
-The title track "Let It Rock" doesn't just open the album — it sets camp in your chest.
+The title track "Let It Rock" opens the album and immediately sets camp in your chest.
 It's Chuck Berry by way of cosmic Americana, and Garcia is the landscape while Hopkins is the weather.
-The guitar is not polished, not clean, but it bypasses the cerebral and goes straight for the gut, while Hopkins is all conservatoire — precise, with the deepest knowledge of harmony and stupendous technique.
+The guitar is unpolished, raw, but it bypasses the cerebral and goes straight for the gut, while Hopkins is all conservatoire — precise, with the deepest knowledge of harmony and stupendous technique.
 His right hand flutters like a hummingbird one second, then digs in deep the next.
 And at times he simply walks on air — untouchable, ethereal, barely brushing the keys but somehow making the notes blossom.
-The two men’s emotional coordinates meet — one all sky, the other all soil — and it sounds like the simplest, most piercing truth.
+The two men’s emotional coordinates meet — one all sky, the other all soil — and it sounds like truth.

 Hopkins and Garcia are in a soul-level dialogue here: the way the piano tosses out little trills, and the guitar is right there to catch them.
-Or this one moment — blink and it's gone — where Hopkins echoes Garcia's lick, not as mimicry, but as a sort of secret wink: "I see you."
+Or this one moment — blink and it's gone — where Hopkins echoes Garcia's lick, as a sort of secret wink: "I see you."
 It's never repeated because it already said everything.
-And the shadow-dancing carries on — Hopkins would play Garcia's lines in perfect unison for a few bars, then peel away, float, circle back, and re-join him from the side.
+And the shadow-dancing continues — Hopkins would play Garcia's lines in perfect unison for a few bars, then peel away, float, circle back, and re-join him from the side.
 It's embrace and escape.
 Not the sort of thing you write down.

-Garcia plays beautifully — ornaments, rhythmic shifts, blues bends.
+Garcia plays beautifully — ornaments, slight rhythmic shifts, blues bends.
 His lines drip with feeling, and not in some maudlin way.
 But when it comes to harmonic daring, that's Hopkins' domain.
-He doesn't just play the changes — he interrogates them, spins them around, and sends them down alleys they didn't know existed.
+He interrogates the changes, spins them around, and sends them down alleys they didn't know existed.
 He modulates, swaps chords, engages counterpoint in real time, deconstructs the motif itself.
-Inverts chords, jumps octaves, shifts registers, tests boundaries, unsettles the form.
-It's not just pushing the envelope — it's asking why the envelope was sealed in the first place.
+Jumps octaves, shifts registers, tests boundaries, unsettles the form.
+He starts with pushing the envelope and ends up asking why the envelope was sealed in the first place.

 And so the music often skirts the hem of jazz — not quite in, but close.
 Both Hopkins and Garcia — especially Hopkins — know that they are playing within a tradition that has fed on itself for far too long and do the best they can to take it out of the box.
 You hear it in the almost swing, the phrases that don't land where rock says they should.
 They reach, they stretch, but they don't quite break through.
-Because the truth is, you need a real jazz drummer to finish those sentences — a drummer with elasticity, conversational rhythm, sensitivity to ensemble shape.
+Because the truth is, you need a real jazz drummer to finish those sentences — a drummer who knows how to expand, who has conversational rhythm, who is sensitive to ensemble shape.
 Someone who could become a conspirator instead of pounding it out like a metronome.
 But in 1975?
 Good luck.
 The jazz guys were still looking down at rock, and the rock guys were too scared of getting shown up to extend the handshake.

 The sad part is that Garcia wasn't ready for that conversation.
 Bringing Hopkins in was already a stretch, already had Jerry wobbling, blinking like he'd opened a door expecting a porch and finding a centuries-old temple.
 You can hear Hopkins leaning toward the open sky, inviting the band to step out — and Garcia dancing to the edge but never quite jumping.
 And his rhythm section?
 Earthbound.
 Time in a box.